Family Court or Administrative Proceedings?

 OCSH does not charge a fee for its services, while the Family Courts charge a filing fee for certain proceedings.

-Hearings officers are not judges, but licensed attorneys who have the same authority as Family Court judges over child support administrative proceedings.
-Please visit the Family Court webpage for more information about Family Court procedures.
+Hearings officers are not judges.
+They are licensed attorneys who have the same authority as Family Court judges over child support administrative proceedings.
+Please consult an attorney and visit the Family Court webpage for more information about Family Court procedures.